Minimum Alcohol Price Linked to 13% Reduction in Alcohol Deaths

 “Scotland has the highest rate of death due to alcohol consumption in the UK, with those living in the most socioeconomically deprived areas in Scotland experiencing death rates more than five times higher compared to those living in the least deprived areas.
 [2] The minimum unit pricing policy aims to tackle this inequality by reducing alcohol consumption, and therefore harms to health, in the heaviest drinkers who tend to buy the least expensive alcohol.
 Our findings indicate the policy is having a positive impact on public health - its implementation is associated with fewer alcohol-specific deaths in men and those living in the 40% most deprived areas of Scotland who are disproportionately dying of alcohol related harms,” says Dr Grant Wyper, Public Health Intelligence Adviser at Public Health Scotland [3].

-Data was obtained from Scotland and England on alcohol-specific deaths and hospitalisations prior to the introduction of MUP legislation (January 2012 to April 2018) and two years and eight months afterwards (May 2018 to December 2020).
-Data from England was used to form a control group as a part of the UK where the legislation was not implemented.
-The researchers compared the change in deaths and hospitalisations in the two periods across the two countries whilst accounting for various other factors such as the level of government restrictions during the COVID-19 pandemic.
+The research team collected data on alcohol-specific deaths and hospitalizations in Scotland and England from January 2012 to April 2018, before the MUP legislation was introduced, and from May 2018 to December 2020, two years and eight months after its implementation.
+Data from England was used as a control group, as the legislation was not enacted in that part of the UK.
+The researchers analyzed the changes in deaths and hospitalizations between the two periods across both countries, while taking into account several other factors, such as the level of government restrictions during the COVID-19 pandemic.

-In the two years and eight months following the implementation of MUP, the policy was associated with a 13.4% decrease in deaths due to alcohol consumption, compared to an estimate of what would have occurred in the absence of MUP legislation.
-These figures are equivalent to around 150 alcohol-caused deaths each year on average.
-The statistically significant reductions in alcohol-specific deaths associated with MUP were observed in those living in the most socio-economically deprived 40% of Scotland.
+After the MUP policy was implemented, there was a 13.4% reduction in deaths caused by alcohol consumption over a period of two years and eight months.
+This decrease was compared to an estimate of what would have happened if the policy had not been implemented.
+On average, the reduction in alcohol-related deaths equated to approximately 150 fatalities per year.
+The reductions in alcohol-specific deaths associated with MUP were statistically significant and were observed primarily in individuals residing in the most socio-economically deprived 40% of Scotland.

 The study also observed a 4.1% decrease in hospitalisations due to alcohol consumption associated with the policy, but this was not statistically significant.

-The authors suggest the overall reduction in alcohol-specific deaths is driven by a decrease in deaths from long term conditions caused by alcohol consumption.
-MUP implementation was associated with a 11.7% reduction in deaths due to alcoholic liver disease and a 23% reduction in deaths from alcohol dependence syndrome.
+The authors of the study suggest that the reduction in alcohol-specific deaths is primarily due to a decrease in deaths resulting from long-term conditions caused by alcohol consumption.
+They found that the implementation of MUP was associated with an 11.7% decrease in deaths due to alcoholic liver disease and a 23% decrease in deaths resulting from alcohol dependence syndrome.

-However, MUP was also associated with an increase in the rate of deaths and hospitalisations due to short-term conditions caused by alcohol consumption, such as alcohol poisoning, although these findings were not statistically significant.
-The authors clarify that short-term conditions contribute to around 5% of alcohol-specific deaths in Scotland and therefore these estimates have a large degree of associated uncertainty.
-The wider evaluation of the policy has found some potential mechanisms that could lead to faster intoxication and thus explain these findings, such as the substitution of food intake for alcohol, due to the financial pressures of the policy.
-Authors say these findings highlight the importance of ensuring timely, accessible services for those dependent on alcohol alongside the implementation of population level policies such as minimum unit pricing.
-Overall, due to the impact of long-term conditions offsetting that of the short-term conditions, the study finds a 13% reduction in alcohol-specific deaths associated with minimum unit pricing, indicating that the policy has an overall benefit to the health of the Scottish public.
+Nevertheless, MUP was linked to an elevation in the rate of deaths and hospitalizations attributable to short-term conditions triggered by alcohol consumption, such as alcohol poisoning, although these outcomes were not statistically significant.
+The authors explain that short-term conditions account for approximately 5% of alcohol-specific deaths in Scotland, and as a result, these approximations have considerable associated uncertainty.
+The broader assessment of the policy has revealed some potential mechanisms that could lead to quicker intoxication and clarify these results, such as the replacement of food consumption with alcohol due to the financial pressures of the policy.
+The authors suggest that these findings emphasize the significance of ensuring timely, accessible services for those addicted to alcohol alongside the implementation of population-level policies like minimum unit pricing.
+Despite the impact of short-term conditions, the study reveals a 13% decrease in alcohol-specific deaths associated with minimum unit pricing, implying that the policy provides an overall benefit to the health of the Scottish populace.

-The authors acknowledge some limitations to the study, including that there was an impact on hospital capacity and attendance during the COVID-19 pandemic, which increases the uncertainty of the study findings related to hospitalisations.
-Additionally, published estimates have indicated a recent worsening in alcohol-specific mortality in both Scotland and England.
-[4] The study period did not include these recent data, however, the increase in the rate in Scotland from 2020 to 2021 (4%) was lower than in England (7%) and so the authors suggest it is therefore unlikely that the inclusion of more recent data would have altered the main findings.
+The authors of the study recognize certain limitations, such as the impact of COVID-19 on hospital capacity and attendance, which adds to the uncertainty of the study's hospitalization findings.
+Furthermore, recent estimates suggest a deterioration in alcohol-specific mortality rates in both Scotland and England.
+However, the study did not cover this period.
+Nonetheless, the authors suggest that the rise in Scotland's rate from 2020 to 2021 (4%) was lower than that in England (7%), indicating that the inclusion of more recent data is unlikely to have affected the primary findings.

-“In 2021, there were 1,245 alcohol-specific deaths in Scotland, the highest number since 2008.
-[2] Over the last decade, there has been a decrease in improvements in life expectancy, with evidence of increasing inequalities, potentially further worsened due to the COVID-19 pandemic and the ongoing cost-of-living crisis.
-Our study provides the best evidence to date to link minimum alcohol pricing in Scotland with a significant reduction in deaths from alcohol consumption in people living in the most socio-economically deprived areas in Scotland,” says Ms Lucie Giles, Public Health Intelligence Principal at Public Health Scotland.
-[3]
+Ms Lucie Giles, Public Health Intelligence Principal at Public Health Scotland, states that in 2021, Scotland had the highest number of alcohol-specific deaths since 2008, indicating a concerning trend of decreasing improvements in life expectancy and increasing inequalities.
+However, the study provides robust evidence of the effectiveness of minimum alcohol pricing in Scotland, resulting in a significant reduction in deaths caused by alcohol consumption, particularly in the most socio-economically deprived areas of Scotland.

 NOTES TO EDITORS